HES-Capstone-dBio/dbio-protocol/README.md

 ## Prerequisites

 You should have an account at https://web3.storage.
-Get an API token from Web3.Storage and export it in your environment as `IPFS_API_KEY="Web3.Storage API Token Here"`.
+Get an API token from Web3.Storage.
+This will be exported it in your environment as `IPFS_API_KEY="Web3.Storage API Token Here"`.
+Web3.Storage is used as an API to submit data to IPFS.

 ## Setup for Demo, Testing, and Experimentation